 Once you've enabled Connected Experiences, follow the steps below to install the PAB.

 - Log in to your mail server Admin portal.
-Under the Settings menu, click Services & add-ins.
+Under the Settings menu, click Integrated Apps and then Add-ins at the top of the page.

 - Click Deploy Add-In.